 Visible, positive consistency in routines and expectations support high standards of behaviour for all children.
-To clarify expectations and be sure all children and staff are clear on school routines, the following routine behaviour and expectations need to be known to, and reinforced by, all staff including supply teachers, support staff, students and non-teaching staff.
+To clarify expectations and be sure all children and staff are clear on school routines, our behaviour curriculum outlines the expectations children need to know and that all staff reinforce and expect.
 Teachers will introduce children to specific areas or aspects of our school behaviour expectations at the beginning of each year and as necessary throughout the year.
 This may be linked to a whole school focus.